petertea96/intended_serve_direction/ReadME.md

 This repo contains all code written for the `The Analysis of Serve Decisions in Tennis using Bayesian Hierarchical Models` paper.

-Some starting notes:
-* The Bayesian models were applied only on Roland Garros tracking data.
-* The scraped tracking data (from RG's Court Vision feature) was saved in early December 2020.
-* For possible data privacy reasons, the scraped data is not included in this repo.

 `modelling`
 -----------
 * `fit_all_stan_models.R`